 In the United States, more than 40 percent of people live in areas with unhealthy levels of air pollution.
 Pollution from coal-fired power plants leads to smog (or ozone), a toxic compound and a dangerous irritant.

-Every year, the nation’s coal plants produce 140 million tons of coal ash pollution, the toxic by-product that is left over after the coal is burned.
+Every year, the nation’s coal plants produce 140 million tons of coal ash pollution, atoxic by-product of burning coal.
 All that ash has to go somewhere, and it contains high levels of toxic heavy metals such as arsenic, lead and selenium.